-The Signal LCC (8 Line I/O Board plus 16 signal driver) has five (or 7) connectors and four status indicators.
-Two of these connectors are standard RJ45 connections to the LCC bus network.
+The Signal LCC-32H (8 Line I/O Board plus 32 head signal controller) has six connectors and four status indicators.
+Two of these connectors are the standard RJ45 connections to the LCC bus network.
 One, the I/O port, is used as connections to the 8 I/O lines.
-The other two (or 4) are used to connect to the signal LEDs.
-This section covers the system connections consisting of the CAN bus port connectors, power connections, I/O port connections, LED connections, and Status indicators.
-See images at pages 6 and 7.
+The other three are used to power and connect to the signal drivers.
+This section covers the system connections consisting of the CAN bus port connectors, I/O port connections, Status indicators, Power connection, and LED driver connections.
+See images at page 6.

-4.1 CAN LCC® Compatible Connector
+4.1 CAN LCC[®] Compatible Connector

-The data connection is made to the Signal LCC via a standard RJ-45 CAT5 cable connected to either of the two RJ-45 connectors.
+The data connection is made to the Signal LCC-32H via a standard RJ-45 CAT5 cable connected to either of the two RJ-45 connectors.
 (X1 and X2) The LCC wiring passes straight through between both connectors.